MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 **Dimmed**

-The `#include` cleanup tool indicates unused headers by dimming the line of the unused header file in the code editor.
+Include cleanup shows unused headers by dimming the line of the unused header file in the code editor.
 Hover your cursor over the dimmed `#include` to bring up the quick action menu and choose **Show potential fixes** to see actions related to the unused file.

 :::image type="complex" source="media/include-cleanup-dimmed-include.png" alt-text="A screenshot of a dimmed #include < iostream > line.":::
 The line for #include < iostream > is dimmed becasue the line of code that uses iostream is commented out.
 That line of code is // std::cout << "charSize = " << charSize; The quick action menu is also visible for this line.
 It says the #include < iostream > is not used in this file, and has a link to Show potential fixes.
 :::image-end:::

-## Configure the include cleanup tool with `.editorconfig`
+## Configure include cleanup with `.editorconfig`

-There are more options for configuring the `#include` cleanup tool, such as excluding specified includes from cleanup suggestions, indicating that some header files are required so that the tool doesn't mark them as unused, and so on.
+There are more options for configuring include cleanup such as excluding specified includes from cleanup suggestions, indicating that some header files are required so that the tool doesn't mark them as unused, and so on.
 These options are defined in an `.editorconfig` file which, among other things, can be added to your project to enforce consistent coding styles for everyone that works in the codebase.
 For more information about adding an `.editorconfig` file to your project, see [Create portable, custom editor settings with EditorConfig](/visualstudio/ide/create-portable-custom-editor-options).

 The `.editorconfig` settings that you can use with include cleanup are: